stratosphereips/StratosphereLinuxIPS/docs/usage.md

 ## Saving the database

-Slips uses redis to store analysis information. you can save your analysis for later use by running slips with ```-s```, for example
+Slips uses redis to store analysis information. you can save your analysis for later use by running slips with ```-s```,

+For example:

 ```./slips.py -f dataset/hide-and-seek-short.pcap -s```